[This post has ben authored by Ajeeth Srinivas, a 4th year student at School of Law, Christ University, Bangalore.]

 General copyright jurisprudence in the USA declares this test to be the one which affects the decision of the court the least.
 However, this distinction – resulting in the Court concluding that declaring code is not copyrightable, merely because it is, to some extent, bound together with uncopyrightable ideas – causes the consequent interpretation of the other three principles to be fundamentally flawed.
 To further illustrate this, consider a novel.
 The novel, being based on fictious circumstances, is innately bound by certain themes, which are inherently uncopyrightable.
 Not allowing such a book to be copyrighted merely because the characters interact with some uncopyrightable themes is a convoluted interpretation of the scene-a-faire principle.
 (See: Thomas Walker v Time Life Films).
 This is essentially what the court has committed to in principle.
 Merely because the declaring code is based on certain functional items does not preclude its copyrightability, especially when other forms of expression based on such interpretation are possible.

 Among the most important considerations in this case are the market effects that have been inflicted on Oracle.
 Android, claiming over 71% share in the market today, is the most popular operating system, comprehensively beating out its closest competitor, Apple’s iOS.
 Upon releasing Android, the market value of Oracle substantially fell.
 Amazon obtained a 97.5% discount in its contract with Oracle, and Samsung’s deal with Oracle dropped to about $1 Million USD from a previously staggering $40 Million.
 With Google’s Android system, much of Oracle’s Java was available for free, causing businesses to find no need to embed the Java software vide a contract with Oracle.
+You can check out business attorneys in North Carolina from here!

 The Majority holds that there were no detrimental market effects to Oracle that were caused by Google’s use of the JAVA API.
 In order to prove this, the majority merely relied on the jury’s finding in Oracle v Google that Oracle might not have been competent enough to enter the smartphone market.
 This mere assumption of Oracle’s difficulty in penetrating the market is not enough to preclude the massive profits that Oracle could have gained by licensing such software, and such reasoning is in line with the precedent in Campbell v Acuff-Rose Music Inc. Google’s four attempts to license the same is proof enough of this statement.
 As noted by the dissent, the majority simply skating around this discussion and claiming that it would be overprotection if Oracle was granted copyright, is not enough to negate the market losses caused to Oracle.